-33) Aspirin is acetyl salicylic acid and can therefore pose a problem to people who have ulcers.
+34) Aspirin is acetyl salicylic acid and can therefore pose a problem to people who have ulcers.

-Bufferin is an alternative to aspirin that uses a buffer to neutralize this effect by
+Bufferin is an alternative to aspirin that uses a buffer to neutralize this effect by salicylic acid).
+This would not be a salt; salts form when acids and bases react.

-- A) substituting another ingredient for the acetyl salicylic acid. - B) adding a drug to stimulate the immune system. - C) adding salts to neutralize the acid. - D) adding an equal amount of hydroxide (OH-) ions. - E) adding chemicals that take up excess hydrogen (H+) ions.
+- A) substituting another ingredient for the acetyl salicylic acid. - B) adding a drug to stimulate the immune system. - C) adding salts to neutralize the acid. - D) adding an equal amount of hydroxide (OH-) ions. - E) adding chemicals that take up excess hydrogen (H+) or hydroxide (OH-) ions.

-Explanation: Bufferin contains a buffering system to bind the excess H+ from the aspirin (acetyl salicylic acid).
-This would not be a salt: salts form when acids and bases react.
+Explanation: Bufferin contains a buffering system to bind the excess H+ from the aspirin (acetyl